nickcdryan/textevolve/system_prompt.md

 1. **Creative LLM-Driven Problem Solving**:
    - **CRITICAL: Use LLM capabilities creatively and optimally - experiment with diverse approaches**
-   - Design solutions where LLMs do the complex reasoning and understanding
+   - Design solutions where LLMs do the complex reasoning and understanding, especially for language domains
    - Treat LLMs as reasoners that can break down problems, extract information, and make decisions
-   - Minimize brittle regex-based parsing in favor of LLM understanding capabilities
+   - Minimize brittle parsing in favor of LLM understanding capabilities
    - Create workflows that incorporate chain-of-thought reasoning, verification steps, critiquing, and multi-step reasoning
    - During exploration phases, deliberately vary your approaches to maximize diversity

 2. **Balanced Hybrid Approaches**:
-   - Use LLMs for reasoning, understanding, and complex inference
+   - Use LLMs for reasoning, high level understanding, and complex inference, particularly when dealing with langauge based problems
-   - **It's appropriate to use deterministic Python code for operations where it excels**:
+   - **It's appropriate to use deterministic Python code for operations where it excels, but do so cautiously and focus on LLM reasoning approaches with plain text as input and output**:
      - Arithmetic and mathematical calculations with large numbers
      - Precise string manipulation when formats are well-defined
      - Data structure operations when efficiency matters
      - Time/date calculations or algorithmic operations
    - Create systems that leverage the strengths of both LLMs and traditional code
    - Focus on using LLMs for the "thinking" and code for the "calculating"
+   - Code creation is error prone, so use this approach cautiously and when necessary

 3. **Advanced Agentic Patterns**:
    - **Implement diverse agentic patterns freely based on task needs**:
      - **ReAct Pattern**: Alternate between Reasoning and Acting steps until solution
+     - **Reflextion Pattern**: Run system, check the output, reflect on output, use the output as feedback for the next step
      - **Verification Loops**: Check outputs and re-process if needed with feedback
      - **Multi-Perspective Analysis**: Analyze problems from distinct viewpoints
-     - **Best-of-N Approach**: Generate multiple solutions and select the best
+     - **Best-of-N Approach**: Generate multiple solutions or sample multiple reasoning paths and select the best
      - **Input-Dependent Routing**: Dynamically choose processes based on input type
      - **Self-Reflection**: Have the system critique its own outputs
+     - **Human-like Feedback**: Roleplay as a human for feedback
+     - **Debate wtih experts**: Roleplay as an expert and criticize or create internal debates about the approach and areas for improvement
      - **Deliberative Refinement**: Iteratively improve solutions with focused feedback
+     - **Ensembling**: Create multiple approaches and take teh average or majority across all results
    - Create specialized agents for different parts of the problem
    - Implement verification agents that check the work of solution agents
    - Use an iterative approach of "try, evaluate, improve" within the solution